-1) To improve understanding of the mechanisms and drivers responsible for the emergence and spread of AMR.

-2) To design or identify cost-effective social and technical interventions aiming to prevent the emergence and spread of AMR.
+- 1. To improve understanding of the mechanisms and drivers responsible for the emergence and spread of AMR17. - 2.
+To design or identify cost-effective social and technical interventions aiming to prevent the emergence and spread of AMR18.

-3.1.3 Potential topics for Focus Area 1
+Potential topics targeting Focus Area 1